 These mini quiche cups are easy to prepare.
 They can even be prepared the night before and reheated in the morning for a quick and nutritious breakfast.

-- 1 green onion, gently rubbed under cold running water
+- 1 green onion, gently rubbed under cold running water, chopped

-- 1 cup cooked vegetable(s) and/or cooked meat (such as broccoli, potato, mushroom, bell pepper, bacon, ham, sausage)
+- 1 cup cooked vegetable(s) and/or cooked meat (such as broccoli, potato, mushroom, bell pepper, ham, chicken, or turkey), finely chopped

 - Wash hands with soap and water.

 - Preheat the oven to 350°F. Spray mini muffin tins with cooking spray and set aside.

 - Crack eggs separately into a small bowl then pour into a larger mixing bowl.
 Wash hands with soap and water after cracking raw eggs.
 Add the milk, salt, and pepper and beat with a fork until blended.